vs79284/music-metadata-service/README.md

     * This application uses Apache library (org.apache.commons.lang3.StringUtils) for album title search behavior and edit count is less than 3.

 4. Persistent Layer
-   * Repository layer will abstract database interaction but won't be fully implemented, instead HashMap is used as local storage.
+   * Repository layer will abstract datastore interaction but won't be fully implemented, instead HashMap is used as local storage.

 ## Domain Models